lucianaribeiro/lucianaribeiro/README.md

 - ⚡ I am a Researcher in UX & UI areas and I'm completely in love with it.

-- 🌱 In all this years I've been trying differents technologies like contribuiting to Rasa's repository and creating a project with Jupyter Notebook and Tensorflow.

-- 👯 In my **repositories** tab you can see most of the work I've been doing.
-Go to **organizations** to see what else I've been contributing.

 - 📫 To reach me easily send me an email: albuquerqueluciana54@gmail.com

      Add me on Linkedin [here](https://www.linkedin.com/in/lucianaribeirou/)